 Our moderate trails may have some steeper sections extending for 200 metres.
 These will rarely be much more than 12% gradient, though.
 The path surface might be earth, grass or stone and - while generally firm - it may have some loose or uneven sections, or be soft underfoot after rain.
 You may also encounter steps, gates and narrow sections.

 Strenuous trails will be well marked but may require some stronger footwear!
 You might encounter arduous climbs up long, steep sections.
 The surfaces may be rough and uneven - with rocky or muddy sections - while you could also find yourself walking up irregular steps, over stiles or through narrow gates and gaps.

 The trail descriptions on our forest webpages provide even more information about what to expect, including trail distances, approximate timescales and the terrain or obstacles you'll encounter.
 Wherever possible, we’ve made these descriptions consistent so you can compare a route in Dumfries with one in Dornoch.

 Forests for everyone

 We want as many people as possible to enjoy Scotland's wild places.
 Some of our forests have all-abilities trails that are suitable for wheelchairs, buggies and mobility scooters, amongst others.
 They can usually be found at destinations with accessible facilities such as toilets, parking spaces and visitor centres.
-Find out more about forests with accessible features on our Forests of everyone page.
+Keep a lookout for the 'Easy and accessible' symbol above or find out more about forests with accessible features on our Forests for everyone page.